 The bill explicitly allows interstate compacts.
 It specifically bans establishments that open for the sole purpose of allowing online access for poker.

 There are two clauses that pertain to unlicensed gaming.
 Offshore sites that offer Pennsylvania players any form of online gambling would still be required to pay the 14 percent tax rate.
 This does not provide immunity from prosecution for the illegal gambling.
 It would prevent a state tax evasion charge.

 The first offense for offering unlicensed gambling for an individual is a first degree misdemeanor.
 All subsequent offenses would be second degree felonies.
 Fines start at $75,000 on the first offense for companies found guilty of offering Pennsylvania player any form of illegal, unlicensed online gambling.

 There is also a clause that pertains to players.
 Any funds derived from winnings at unlicensed sites are subject to forfeiture.
 All cash forfeited by Pennsylvania players would go toward problem gambling funding.

-The full bill may be found at Online Poker Report.
 An online poker hearing is scheduled for June 3.

 Update: It appears that a Pennsylvania House companion bill will be submitted soon with similar details.